qligier/ch-epr/PMP-issues.md

 > Whenever a transaction was secured by XUA, the corresponding ATNA record **MUST** include the following set of <ActiveParticipant> elements related to involved users

 Is this incompatible?
 Are we allowed to add content to an audit message?
+Should we fix ITI-43 specification?

 ## ITI-92 cannot update the deletionStatus attribute